2020 Strategy Survey Preview

 Academic advising to keep students on track to graduate.

-- What office is responsible for academic advising? [select from: Academic Affairs; Student Affairs; Other
+- What office is responsible for academic advising?
+(Select: Academic Affairs; Academic and Student Affairs; Student Affairs; Other

 - Are all students advised through the same model?

-- Please indicate the advising model in place at your institution: [open response]
+- Please indicate the advising model in place at your institution: (Select: Professional-Centralized; Professional-Decentralized; Faculty; Other)

 Predictive Analytics & Early Alerts